xmondo/chaos/README.md

 ## Usage

-Adjust all script variables to match your environmnt.
+Adjust all script variables to match your environment.

 ### Purpose